hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/ExecutingASimulatorTest.md

 After it is completed, the artifacts (log files) are downloaded into the `workers` folder in the working directory.

 * If want to terminate the instances, just run this line of command.
+If an ec2 machine with an agent running is not used for 2 hours, the machines will terminate themselves to prevent running into a big bill.

 	```provisioner --terminate```